fortinet/fortigate-terraform-deploy/ibm/7.6/ha-par/README.md

    - One Public Address Range with user defined address length
    - Two FortiGate-VM instances which will be preconfigured with the necessary ip configurations, ha settings, and sdn connector settings.
    - One route table associated with private subnet with egress route to the private port of active FortiGate-VM.
-   - OnePublic Internet Routing table associated with Internet
+   - One Public Internet Routing table associated with Internet

 ## Deployment
 To deploy the FortiGate-VM HA (a-p) on the IBM cloud: